FOR AGES 3 YEARS TO 18 YEARS

 A baby Small Munsterlander Pointer is called a pup with adoration while it is generally referred to as a puppy.

 The Small Munsterlanders were reared for hunting purposes for which they require very high energy levels so their dietary requirements constitute healthy and highly nutritious food.
 The current trend is to offer pets good quality dog food available in the market.
 However, it must be noted that these dogs need more than a selective range of food.
 The diet must be wholesome comprising proteins, minerals, vitamins, essential fats, carbohydrates, omegas, zinc, and other necessary nutrients.
-Ideally, a vet can suggest the best dietary options for the dog depending upon its health, age, gender, and other specifications.
+Ideally, a vet can suggest the best dietary options for the dog depending on its health, age, gender, and other specifications.
 Nevertheless, a puppy can be provided small meals three to four times daily while a grownup dog requires a more balanced diet two times a day.
 A variety of food like vegetables, fruits, fish, raw meat (turkey, beef, or chicken), and soft bones can be fed to the dogs to ensure a healthy lifestyle.
 Some fruits and vegetables are toxic for consumption and must be avoided at all costs.
 Additionally, fresh drinking water must always be kept at hand so that the dogs are adequately hydrated.

 If you hate slobber marks on your clothes or carpets then this breed is the right one for you as the Small Munsterlanders have very low drooling tendencies.